percona/pmm/docs/using/platform/dbaas.md

         ![](../../_images/PMM_DBaaS_DB_Cluster_Advanced_Options.jpg)

 5. When both *Basic Options* and *Advanced Options* section icons are green, the *Create Cluster* button becomes active.
-(If it is inactive, check the values for fields in sections whose icon is red.)
+(If inactive, check the values for fields in sections whose icon is red.)

     Click *Create Cluster* to create your cluster.